ddeleon267/ddeleon267.github.io/_posts/2017-10-19-cli_gem_project_final_thoughts.markdown

 If you are looking for more of a technical description of what my project does, I would encourage you to visit [my last blog post](http://ddeleon.com/cli_gem_project_whats_on_tap), where you'll also find links to the git repo for the gem and a brief video that gives a demo from the user's perspective.
 If you're more interested in my initial thoughts/reflection on the project, the beginning stages of planning, etc., I would direct you to the [post](http://ddeleon.com/cli_gem_project_initial_thoughts) I wrote immediately before that one.

-This post will likely be simiar in tone to the latter, which is how I prefer to write.
+This post will likely be similar in tone to the latter, which is how I prefer to write.

  **Process: What I Have Learned**